neuro-team-femto/lab_manual/docs/being-a-lab-member/how-we-do-things/time-management.md

 Because several faculty in the Dept. teach at ENSMM/Supmicrotech, and the ENSMM school year tends to align with the national school holidays (_vacances scolaires:_ vacances de Toussaint, 2 weeks end of October; vacances de Noel, 2 weeks end of Dec; vacances d'hiver, 2 weeks mid-February; vacances de Pâques/printemps, 2 weeks mid-April), you'll see the Dept. tend to get a little quiet on these periods.
 While many of us (incl. those with families) tend to align their own vacations with these periods, the lab will continue its normal operations throughout, albeit with maybe slightly less people around.&#x20;

-## the Five States of the Academic Employee
+## The Five States of the Academic Employee

 If you are an employee in the academic sector (typically with us, if you have a work contract from CNRS, or perhaps one of the lab's other [tutelles](../../../about-the-lab/about-our-operating-institutions)), you have to abide to the employment rules of French civil service.
 These are relatively simple.
 Electrons have two possible states, we have five: